 4-yr old: I don’t want to wear socks.

 Me: They are perfectly good choices.
 Pick some socks.

 Then I thought to myself, “Does she really need to wear socks?
 Do I need to be so rigid on this sock issue?”
 The answer was no. It was warm enough outside.
-Maybe a little cooler than my preference, but warm enough.
+It was a little cooler than my preference outside, but it was warm enough.
 I wanted Sophia to wear socks because I was attached to the idea that it was the right thing to do.
 And I was proud of myself for remembering to give her two choices in the first place.
 But it turned out I didn’t care that much.
 So I regrouped and took another approach.